Call SelectQuote

 The seven-month period surrounding your 65th birthday is your Initial Medicare Eligibility period for enrollment.
 That includes the three months before your birthday month, your birthday month, and three months after.
 As an example, if your birthday is in August, you can enroll in May, June, July, August, September, October, or November.

-End-Stage Renal Disease (ESRD): Medicare benefits can begin as soon as the first day after three months following a course of regular dialysis or kidney transplant.
-Under certain conditions, Medicare coverage could start on the first month of dialysis.
+You are Diagnosed with End-Stage Renal Disease (ESRD): Medicare benefits can begin as soon as the first day after three months following a course of regular dialysis or a kidney transplant.

-Amyotrophic Lateral Sclerosis (ALS): Medicare benefits can begin at the same time you start collecting Social Security Disability benefits.
-Coverage is the same for people who qualify based on disability as those who qualify based on age.
+You are Diagnosed with Amyotrophic Lateral Sclerosis (ALS): Medicare benefits can begin at the same time you start collecting Social Security Disability benefits.

 Here’s a simple checklist to help you see if you're eligible for Medicare.